J-F-Liu/pom/doc/article.md

 | p.discard()        | Discard parser output.                   |
 | p.name(_)          | Give parser a name to identify parsing errors. |

-These are operations to create new parsers based on other parsers.
+These are operations to create new parser combinators based on other parser combinators.
 The choice of operators is established by their operator precedence, arity and "meaning".

 Use `*` to ignore the result of first operand on the start of an expression, `+` and `-` can fulfill the need on the rest of the expression.
 For example, `A * B * C - D + E - F` will return the results of C and E as a pair.